-This Statement of Accounts has been prepared in accordance with the 'Code of Practice on Local Authority Accounting in the United Kingdom as amended by the Update to the Code and Specifications for Future codes for Infrastructure Assets (November 2022) which defines proper accounting practices for local authorities in England and also complies with the Accounts and Audit Regulations 2015.
+This Statement of Accounts has been prepared in accordance with the 'Code of Practice on Local Authority Accounting in the United Kingdom' (the code) which defines proper accounting practices for local authorities in England and also complies with the Accounts and Audit Regulations 2015.
 The code is based on International Financial Reporting Standards (IFRS).

-Darlington Borough Council's accounts for the year ended 31 March 2021 are set out in the following pages and a glossary of terms is provided on pages 94 to 104.
+Darlington Borough Council's accounts for the year ended 31 March 2022 are set out in the following pages and a glossary of terms is provided on pages 82 to 92.

-Movement in Reserves Statement (page 19)
+Movement in Reserves Statement (page 17)